Understanding the overflow Property

 Does overflow hidden work with absolute positioning?

-can interact in unexpected ways with absolutely positioned elements.
-While it's intended to clip content, an absolutely positioned child element might not be clipped by its parent withoverflow: hidden
+overflow: hiddencan interact in unexpected ways with absolutely positioned elements.
+While it's intended to clip content, an absolutely positioned child element might not be clipped by its parent withoverflow: hidden, especially if the parent does not have a definedpositionother than the defaultstatic.
+To ensure thatoverflow: hiddenclips an absolutely positioned child, the parent element typically needs to have itspositionproperty set to something other thanstatic, such asrelative,absolute, orfixed. -

 How do I fix overflow hidden not working?